-All awards will, subject to applicable law, be subject to clawback or recoupment pursuant to any compensation clawback or recoupment policy adopted by the board of directors or the administrator or required by law during the term of the participant's service with us that is applicable to executive officers, employees, directors, or other service providers of ours, and in addition to any other remedies available under such policy and applicable law, may require the cancelation of outstanding awards and the recoupment of any gains realized with respect to awards.
+All awards will, subject to applicable law, be subject to clawback or recoupment pursuant to any compensation clawback or recoupment policy adopted by the board or the administrator or required by law during the term of the participant's service with us that is applicable to executive officers, employees, directors, or other service providers of ours, and in addition to any other remedies available under such policy and applicable law, may require the cancelation of outstanding awards and the recoupment of any gains realized with respect to awards.

-Our 2018 Plan will terminate ten years from the date our board of directors approved the plan, unless it is terminated earlier by our board of directors.
-Our board of directors may amend or terminate our 2018 Plan at any time.
+Our 2018 Plan will terminate ten years from the date our board approves the plan, unless it is terminated earlier by our board.
+Our board may amend or terminate our 2018 Plan at any time.
 Any such amendment or termination will not adversely affect any then-outstanding award without the consent of the participant, unless the amendment or termination is necessary to comply with applicable law, regulation, or rule.
-If our board of directors amends our 2018 Plan, it does not need to ask for stockholder approval of the amendment unless required by applicable law.
+If our board amends our 2018 Plan, it does not need to ask for stockholder approval of the amendment unless required by applicable law.